AttackingOrDefending/lidraughts-bot/README.md

   engine_options:
     cpuct: 3.1
 ```
-This would create the command-line option `--cpuct=3.1` to be used when starting the engine, like this for the engine lc0: `lc0 --cpuct=3.1` (no draughts equivalent).
+This would create the command-line option `--cpuct=3.1` to be used when starting the engine, like this for the engine lc0: `lc0 --cpuct=3.1`.
 Any number of options can be listed here, each getting their own command-line option.
 - `hub_options`: A list of options to pass to a Hub engine after startup.
 Different engines have different options, so treat the options in `config.yml.default` as templates and not suggestions.
 When Hub engines start, they print a list of configurations that can modify their behavior after receiving the string "hub".
 For example, to find out what options Scan 3.1 supports, run the executable in a terminal, type `hub`, and press Enter.
 The engine will print the following when run at the command line:
 ```
 id name=Scan version=3.1 author="Fabien Letouzey" country=France